-Data Science Project Proposal: Sentiment analysis on AI and the job market
+Data Science Project Proposal: Sentiment Analysis on AI and the Job Market

 By Siling Song

-Artificial Intelligence is now a heated topic in the advanced economies.
+Artificial Intelligence is now a heated topic in advanced economies.
 Its influence on job prospects is an even more intense debate.
-Is the worrying of AI inexorably sweeping all of the jobs available a valid concern?
-Or is it a consequence of media exaggeration under the belief that negative news absorbs most attention from the audience?
+Is the concern that AI will inexorably wipe out jobs valid, or is it a consequence of media exaggeration under the belief that negative news absorbs most attention from the audience?
 Is the sentiment prevailing in the workforce and spreading on the media consistent with the findings discovered by scholars in the field?
 Did they change across the years?
-These are questions that this data science project that utilizes a sentiment analysis approach will be directly addressing.
+This project would seek to answer these questions using the technique of sentiment analysis.

 Central Research Questions: